Deformation cohomology for cyclic groups acting on polynomial rings: Hochschild cohomology and skew group algebras

-extended to be linear over $\FF[t]$ for $\FF$-linear maps $\mu_i: A\ot A \rightarrow A$ homogeneous of degree $-i$.
+extended to be linear over $\FF[t]$ for some $\FF$-linear maps $\mu_i: A\ot A \rightarrow A$ homogeneous of degree $-i$.
+(Note this forces the sum in \cref{multiplication} to be finite as $\mu_i(a\ot b)=0$ for large enough $i$.)
 The first multiplication map $\mu_1$ is then necessarily a Hochschild $2$-cocycle of $A$ of degree $-1$, called the {\em infinitesimal} of $A_t$.
 Thus to classify all graded deformations of $A$, we are interested in first determining the space

 If an infinitesimal $\mu$ in $\HH^2_{-1}(A)$ is the first multiplication map $\mu_1$ for a graded deformation of $A$, then we say $\mu$ {\em lifts (or integrates) to a graded deformation} of $A$.